vonalven/vonalven.github.io/index.md

 It can nevertheless be stated that this metric provides information on the demand for a listing.

-Now that we can all agree on a common definition of success, we can move along to getting an understanding what parameters have the most impact on a listing’s so-called success.
+Now that we can all agree on a common definition of success, we can move along to getting an understanding of what parameters have the most impact on a listing’s so-called success.
 To do so, we developed a complete pipeline integrating some Machine Learning algorithms to perform a preliminary exploratory analysis.